gbmhunter/blog/content/electronics/components/resistors/_index.md

 {{< img src="basic-resistor-divider-schematic-with-equation.png" width="556px" caption="A basic schematic of a resistor divider, showing the equation which determines the output voltage." >}}

-The small-signal output impedance of a resistor divider is equivalent the `\(R1\)` in parallel with `\(R2\)`:
+The output impedance of a resistor divider is equivalent the `\(R1\)` in parallel with `\(R2\)`:

 <p>\begin{align}
 \b{Z_O} &= R1 || R2 \\
     &= \frac{R1 \cdot R2}{R1 + R2}
 \end{align}</p>

+This output impedance is relevant for both small signals are large signals.
+See the {{% link text="Analysis Of A Resistor Divider section on the Small-Signal Analysis page" src="/electronics/circuit-design/small-signal-analysis#analysis-of-a-resistor-divider" %}} for more information.

 Note that the output impedance of a resistor divider is normally quite high, compared to other "standard" voltage sources.
 For this reason, **you cannot normally use a resistor divider to drop the voltage and provide power to a device**.
 This is a common mistake that people learning electronics do, when in reality you should either be using a linear regulator, a SMPS, or a transformer.
 Voltage dividers should normally only be used to provide a voltage to a high-impedance input (e.g. op-amp input, comparator input, microcontroller ADC input, or voltage-level translation for comms signals).

 The exception to the above rule is when the two following conditions are met:

-* The device will draw so little current that the voltage sag due to the extra current through R1 is acceptable.
+* The device will draw a small enough current that the voltage sag due to the extra current through R1 is acceptable (and the current is not too variable).Ω
 * The extra current going through R1 will not cause it to overheat.

 An interesting example I have seen of a resistor divider powering a circuit was a low-power microcontroller being powered directly from a resistor-divider, diode and capacitor from mains supply (240VAC).
 The microcontroller only drew `\(uA\)` so met the two above conditions.